IlyaMatsuev/Apex-Trigger-Framework/README.md

 # Apex-Trigger-Helper-Library

 This is an Apex library for dealing with post data handling with Apex triggers.
-It can be as a foundation for your trigger logic architecture.
+It can be as a foundation for your trigger logic structure.
-Enjoy!

 ## Features